looker-open-source/sdk-codegen/packages/extension-sdk-react/README.md

 ## Installation

-Add dependency to your project using yarn or npm
+bump Add dependency to your project using yarn or npm

 ```sh
 yarn add @looker/extension-sdk-react